 Asked how the pre-tournament camp with Eriksson had gone, Drogba added: “Everything has been really great.”

-Under Eriksson, England was dumped out in the World Cup quarterfinals in 2006 by Portugal and four years earlier by Brazil—the opponents for Côte d’Ivoire’s first two matches.
+Under Eriksson, England was dumped out in the World Cup quarterfinals in 2006 by Portugal and four years earlier by Brazil — the opponents for Côte d’Ivoire’s first two matches.
+Their final group game is against North Korea.

 A wealth of talent